First-Party vs Third-Party Data: What B2B Teams Need to Know

 Is third-party data going away with cookie deprecation?

-How do I combine first-party and third-party data?
+How do I combine first-party and third-party data for B2B marketing?